MrBenJ/modern-js-by-example/book/001-Introduction.md

 # Navigating the Book

 Like many other developers, my eyes immediately move towards snippets of code.
 This book attempts to show as many examples as possible and keep the non-coding chat to a minimum.
-All important topics are in header tags for easy maneuvering and link-ability for sending information to colleagues and coworkers.

-TODO:

-* 006-Modern-JS-Architecture
-* Recap sections for all chapters
+Enjoy the book!